tnatoli29/Python-challenge/README.md

 # Python-challenge

 In the file of PyBank you will be able to run the code to analyze the data in budget data.
-You will be returned with the:
+You will be returned with:
-      -Total amount of months analyzed
-      -Total amount of money spread across the total months -The average change between months
+      -Total amount of months covered in the data -Total amount of money spread across the total months -The average change between months
       -The greatest increase between 2 months